mirusresearch/firehoser/README.md

+### Firehoser is no longer being maintained at this time.
+If someone would like to step in and take over the project please reply to [Issue #11](https://github.com/mirusresearch/firehoser/issues/11)

 # firehoser
 A friendly wrapper around AWS Kinesis Firehose with retry logic and custom queuing behavior.
 Get your data from node into S3 or Redshift in as easy a manner as possible.